-Students may request services themselves, or the Dean of Students, Residence Life staff, Health Services or others may refer students to the Counseling Center when they feel the student could benefit from counseling and, thus, have a more successful and satisfying educational experience at Virginia Wesleyan.
+Students may request services themselves, or the Vice President for Student Affairs, Residence Life staff, Health Services or others may refer students to the Counseling Center when they feel the student could benefit from counseling and, thus, have a more successful and satisfying educational experience at Virginia Wesleyan.

 Students may be directed to off-campus resources that are recommended by counselors if appropriate services are not available on campus.
 In these cases, any referral will be made with consideration to the student's financial resources.